Use of this Website

 In order for us to provide (re)insurance quotes, (re)insurance products and / or deal with any claims or complaints, Newline needs to collect and process PII.
 The types of PII that are collected and processed may include:

 - Individual Details – Name, address (including proof of address), other contact details (for example, e-mail address and telephone numbers), gender, marital status, date and place of birth, nationality, employer, job title, employment history and family details, including their relationship to you.

 - Identification Details – Identification numbers issued by government bodies or agencies, including your national insurance / social security number, passport number, tax identification number and driving licence number.

 - Financial Information – Bank account or credit / payment card details, income or other financial information.

 - Risk Details – Information about you which Newline needs to collect in order to assess the risk(s) to be (re)insured and provide a quote.
-This may include data relating to your health, criminal convictions or other special categories of CPI.
+This may include data relating to your health, criminal convictions or other special categories of PII.
 For certain types of products, this could also include telematics data.

 - Policy Information – Information about the quotes you receive and policies you take out.

 - Credit and Anti-Fraud Data – Credit history, credit score, sanctions, criminal offences and information received from various anti-fraud databases relating to you.

 - Previous and Current Claims – Information about previous and current claims (including other unrelated insurances), which may include data relating to your health, criminal convictions or other special categories of PII and, in some cases, surveillance reports.